 Project costs

-When we first announced our plans to consider redeveloping elements of the civic quarter site, councillors committed to an initial sum of £20 million being ring-fenced from the council’s reserves.
+When we first announced our plans to consider redeveloping elements of the Civic Quarter site, councillors committed to an initial sum of £20 million being ring-fenced from the council’s reserves.

 This was never designed to fund the whole works, and additional funding sources would be needed to deliver the works in full.